Navigable maps of structural brain networks across species: Introduction

-Current neuroimaging technologies combined with new analysis techniques now allow for the systematic extraction of high-resolution neuronal connectivity data in a realistic time~\cite{GrayRoncal2013,Dorkenwald2017}.
-This implies that an increasing number of structural brain networks, or connectomes, are available to the scientific community.
-It has been observed that connectomes share \textit{universal} topological properties with other networked complex systems.
-For instance, brains are small-world~\cite{Watts1998} and modular~\cite{Meunier2010}, their distribution of connections is heavy-tailed~\cite{Achard2006}, and their most connected nodes form a rich-club~\cite{VandenHeuvel2011}.
-Interestingly, some available connectivity data also provide spatial information about the location of the somas and/or of the synapses.
-This opens the possibility to investigate the tripartite relationship between the topology of the brain, its dynamics (i.e., cognition) and the physical space in which it is embedded.
-While it has been shown that Euclidean distances have a role in the organization of connectomes~\cite{Kaiser2004,Vertes2012}, a central aspect of this relationship, the routing strategies associated with the control of paths of information, has yet to be elucidated~\cite{Graham2014,Misic2014,Avena-Koenigsberger2017}.
+Current neuroimaging technologies combined with new analytical techniques now allow a systematic extraction of high-resolution neuronal connectivity data in a realistic time~\cite{GrayRoncal2013,Dorkenwald2017}, and hence an increasing number of structural brain networks, or connectomes, are becoming available to the scientific community.
+There is, therefore, mounting evidence that most connectomes share \textit{universal} topological properties with other networked complex systems.
+For instance, they are modular~\cite{Meunier2010}, small-world~\cite{Bassett2017}, their distribution of number of connections per node is heavy-tailed~\cite{Gastner2016}, and their most connected nodes form a rich-club~\cite{VandenHeuvel2011}.
+Interestingly, spatial information about the location of neurons or coarse-grained regions in the Euclidean physical embedding of the brain unveils that geometry plays a part in the organization of connectomes~\cite{Bullmore2012,Ercsey-Ravasz2013,Kaiser2004,Vertes2012}, and might also play a role in communication processes~\cite{Graham2014,Misic2014,Avena-Koenigsberger2017,Seguin2018}.
+However, Euclidean distances alone cannot explain the observed connectivity between brain regions and other factors are necessarily at play~\cite{Betzel2016,Kaiser2006,Vertes2012}.
+This opens the possibility to investigate the relationship between the topology of connectomes and their \textit{effective} geometry~\cite{Ye:2015,Cacciola2017}, i.e. a geometrical representation that encodes all factors guiding the existence of connections.